Aryangoel225/dice-roller-program/README.md

 # dice-roller-program
-A program that randomly rolls dice.
+A program that randomly rolls dice with representive images.
 Uses HTML, CSS, Javascript